 All there is to know about silver ragwort

 This perennial with a bushy bearing stands out with its unique silver-colored leafage.
 It grows in the wild around the Mediterranean ocean and along other coastlines of the world.
 Over a thousand different species have been numbered.

 Thus, some varieties are perennials, some form shrubs and some even grow into silver ragwort vines.

-The variety that is most commonly found in our gardens is often used along egdes or in flower beds, but you can easily groom the plant into pots or containers on your terrace or deck.
+The variety that is most commonly found in our gardens is often used along edges or in flower beds, but you can easily grow the plant in pots or containers on your terrace or deck.

 It is quite well suited to growing near the sea, and it is often seen along beaches or ocean-lining cliffs.